OWASP/www-project-top-10-low-code-no-code-security-risks/content/en/LCNC-SEC-09-Asset-Management-Failures.md

 ## The Gist

+No-code/low-code application are easy to create and have relatively low-maintenance costs, which makes them prone to be abandoned while remaining active.
+Furthermore, internal applications can gain popularity rapidly, without addressing business continuity concerns.

 ## Description

-Business Continuity, Resiliency and Ownership Failures

 No-code/low-code application are prone to be abandoned while remaining active.
-The ease of creating a new applications, their relatively low-maintenance costs and the fact that they often are managed by a SaaS services are all contributing factors.
+The ease of creating a new applications, their relatively low-maintenance costs and the fact that they are often managed by a SaaS services are all contributing factors.
 This means that the number of active applications in an organization tends to go up drastically, and that popular business applications can often find themselves without an owner.

+Furthermore, the viral nature of useful internal business applications within large organizations can result in applications developed by a single business user being relied on by many users throughout the organization.
+No-code/low-code applications can lack business continuity measures expected from important business applications, for example having multiple owners, being monitored by IT or offering an SLA.

 ## Impact